Root canal cost with private health insurance

 Understand your inclusions

 It’s essential to understand which inclusions are part of your policy and the healthcare services they each cover.
-For example, with extras policies, there are four distinct dental categories: general, major, endodontic and orthodontic.
+For example, with extras policies, there are four distinct dentistry categories: general, major, endodontic and orthodontic.
 Each group covers different dental services and treatments, so double-check what you’ll be covered for before purchasing your policy.

 Consider your health fund’s agreement with dentists